Skip to main content

 .build();

-Load a base dataset from a file and add programmatic examples for specific test scenarios:
+Load a base dataset from a file, then add programmatic examples for specific cases:

 Dataset baseDataset = Dataset.fromJson(Path.of("datasets/base-qa.json"));